Providing Classroom Accommodations

 Letters of Accommodation

-Letters of Accommodation are mailed to professors at the start of each semester with signed permission from the student.
+Letters of Accommodation are emailed to professors at the start of each semester with signed permission from the student.
 The letter identifies the individual student needing accommodations and specifies the accommodations needed.
 For convenience, the actions requested of professors are presented in bold text.

 Extended Time on Tests or Testing in a Separate Space